chrrrisw/kmel_db/kmel_db_format.md

     many.xxd:0000050: 0825 0300 f03d 0300 d061 0400 186e 0400  .%...=...a...n..
                       ^50 Start of long directory table
                                 ^54 Start of long file table
-                                          ^58 Start of unknown 4
-                                                    ^5c Start of TCON index
+                                          ^58 Start of Alphabetically Ordered Title List ^5c Start of TCON index

 The int at offset 0x60 is the offset to the genre (TCON) name table.<br>
 The int at offset 0x64 is the offset to the genre (TCON) title table.<br>
-The int at offset 0x68 is the offset to an unknown table.<br>
+The int at offset 0x68 is the offset to a list of genre ordered titles.<br>
 The int at offset 0x6c is the offset to the performer (TPE1) index.

     1.xxd:0000060:    1702 0000 2902 0000 2b02 0000 2d02 0000  ....)...+...-...